MicrosoftDocs/iis-docs/iis/application-frameworks/scenario-build-an-aspnet-website-on-iis/configuring-step-1-install-iis-and-asp-net-modules.md

 - Install IIS on Windows® 8 using the IIS Manager UI.
 - Install IIS using the command line.

+> [!IMPORTANT]
-**Important**: To install IIS on either Windows Server 2012 or Windows 8, you must sign on as a member of the Administrators group.
+> To install IIS on either Windows Server 2012 or Windows 8, you must sign on as a member of the Administrators group.

 If you prefer, you could use the Web Platform Installer (Web PI) to install IIS and third-party applications that run on IIS.
 Because the Web PI installs the latest versions of available Web Platform offerings, with just a few simple clicks you can download and install any new tools or updates.
 To learn more about the Web PI, see [Learn more and install the Web PI](https://go.microsoft.com/fwlink/?LinkID=145510).